Malinovka, Aleysky District, Altai Krai

 Malinovka (Малиновка) is a rural locality (a selo) and the administrative center of Malinovsky Selsoviet of Aleysky District, Altai Krai, Russia.
 The population was 262 as of 2016.
 There are 6 streets.

 Geography

 Malinovka is located 47 km west of Aleysk (the district's administrative centre) by road.
 Bobrovka is the nearest rural locality.

 Ethnicity

-The village is inhabited by Russians and others.
+The village is inhabited by Russians, and other ethnicities.